By Rachel MacNair

 Ranked choice voting means you can rank your preferences of candidates.
 If your first choice doesn’t make it by having enough votes, then your second choice counts.
 And if that person doesn’t make it, your third choice counts, and so on.

 Some of us in Kansas City, Mo., are circulating petitions to have voters decide whether to change our current voting system to ranked choice.
-More than 50 cities and 2 states use this form of voting already, and we have support for it from all current Council members.
+More than 50 cities and 2 states use this form of voting already, and we have support for it from most current Council members.
+The current deadline for getting in signatures is on election day, April 5, when we’ll have people working the polls.
+All help to get signatures between now and then would help.
+We are offering $2 per signature for those who’d like to make a major practice of getting them.
+Contact Rachel MacNair at 816-753-2057. or email email@example.com or firstname.lastname@example.org.
+We welcome help from both sides of State Line!

 Why do we care so much about voting method?
 Because it means more democracy.